1985–86 League of Ireland Premier Division

 The 1985–86 League of Ireland Premier Division was the first season of the League of Ireland Premier Division.
 The Premier Division was made up of 12 teams.

 Overview

+The top tier of the League of Ireland was renamed the Premier Division in 1985.
 The Premier Division was contested by 12 teams and Shamrock Rovers F.C. won the championship.
 The top 12 teams from the 1984–85 League of Ireland automatically qualified for the Premier Division.